bachya/aiopinboard/README.md

 asyncio.run(main())
 ```

-This method is should be used to determine whether additional API calls should be made.
+This method should be used to determine whether additional API calls should be made –
+for example, if nothing has changed since the last time a request was made, the
+implementing library can halt.

 ## Delete a Bookmark